Turkey Street railway station: History

-When originally built the station was on the other side of the railway bridge and a wide footbridge over the Turkey Brook led directly to the Cheshunt-bound platform.
-This entrance was disused from the early 1970s onwards and the former station building was converted to a newsagent and general store; the footbridge was used for storage for the shop and the entrance to the actual station area had a large iron gate but was bricked up when the station was rebuilt.
+When originally built, the station was on the other side of the railway bridge, and a wide footbridge over the Turkey Brook led directly to the Cheshunt-bound platform.
+This entrance was disused from the early 1970s onwards, and the former station building was converted to a newsagent and general store; the footbridge was used for storage for the shop, and the entrance to the actual station area had a large iron gate but was bricked up when the station was rebuilt.

-The platforms were of standard length and had large open-fronted waiting areas with concrete walls and felt-covered wooden roofs with a long single bench along the rear wall.
+The platforms were of standard length and had large, open-fronted waiting areas with concrete walls and felt-covered wooden roofs, and a long single bench along the rear wall.
 These were demolished when the station was rebuilt.

-In the 1980s the station was served by British Rail Class 305 EMUs going to and from London Liverpool Street and Cheshunt.
-Around the same time as the rebuild the 305s were slowly replaced by British Rail Class 315.
+In the 1980s, the station was served by British Rail Class 305 EMUs going to and from London Liverpool Street and Cheshunt.
+Around the same time as the rebuild, the 305s were slowly replaced by British Rail Class 315.
 The Cheshunt service was extended to Hertford East in the late 1980s, utilising the existing main line from Cheshunt to Broxbourne and the existing branch to Hertford East.
-However, in the late 1990s the services again only ran as far as Cheshunt.
+However, in the late 1990s, the services again ran only as far as Cheshunt.

+London Overground

+On 31 May 2015 the station and all services that call here, transferred from Abellio Greater Anglia to London Overground Rail Operations.
 The station was rebuilt once again in 2017.

-The trains are often used by St Ignatius' College and Lea Valley Academy (previously The Bullsmoor School) pupils, and the station is also popular with commuters due to the availability of local parking.

-On 31 May 2015 the station and all services that call here, transferred from Abellio Greater Anglia to London Overground Rail Operations.